 is managed by the master host and mounted on all hosts, including the

 After a failover completes, the failed host is restarted as a standby host.

-SAP supports up to three standby hosts in scale-out systems on GCP.
-The standby hosts do not count against the maximum of 16 active hosts that SAP supports in scale-out systems on GCP.
+SAP supports up to three standby hosts in scale-out systems on Google Cloud.
+The standby hosts do not count against the maximum of 16 active hosts that SAP supports in scale-out systems on Google Cloud.

-Currently, GCP supports SAP HANA host auto-failover on only
+Currently, Google Cloud supports SAP HANA host auto-failover on only

 the SUSE Linux Enterprise Server (SLES) for SAP public images that are

 sles-12-sp2-sap image families.
 To see the public images that

 are available from Compute Engine, see